z1skgr/reconf-Computing__HLS/1/README.md

 Modules:
-* __Processing System (PS)__: The processor that runs the application and can communicate with material in the PL via an I/O port.
+* __Processing System (PS)__: The processor that runs the application and can communicate with PL via an I/O port.
-* __Interconnect (I/C)__: Interconnection that allows communication between modules
+* __Interconnect (I/C)__: Interconnection that allows communication between modules.
 * __Memory ctlr__: The memory controller that allows access to data from PS and any module in PL.
-* __Memory__: The memory that data is stored either for processing or as results after processing
+* __Memory__: The memory that data is stored either for processing or as results after processing.
 * __My IPs__: All the logic we've put in and can access memory through DMAe.
-Probably logic not only communicates with DMAe, but also has a connection to PS, in order for the latter to be able to pass parameters or see the state of the Logic
+Probably logic not only communicates with DMAe, but also has a connection to PS, in order to be able to pass parameters or see the state of the Logic.
 * __DMA engine (DMAe)__: The module that allows access to memory without being affected the operation of PS.
 More specifically, DMAe has the following signals:
    * *Configuration*: Interface to enable the PS to program or view the status